jst-cyr/XConnectTutorial/README.md

 ## Getting Started
 **Program.cs** kicks off the console program and delegates to many other classes which contain the examples of how to interact with the APIs.

+IMPORTANT: For 'easy mode', run Visual Studio in administrator mode, otherwise you are likely to have issues accessing your certificates.

 Modify the following configuration values in the app.config file: